adrianwadey/SFXPlayer/README.md

 ## Instructions for use

 *    Click + to add a cue
-*    Click the "F" File button and choose the sound file.
-Click "F" again to remove the file
+*    Click the File button and choose the sound file.
+Click again to remove the file
 *    Click the text box on the cue and change the text as needed
+*    Click the stopwatch button to edit MIDI trigger points
 *    F5 to Play, F4 or Esc to stop all
 *    Multiple simultaneous sounds
 *    There are two additional large text boxes top/bottom left that only shows for the